johnmarcampbell/twircBot/README.md

 - **oauth**: A 30-character alphanumeric token that is associated with your username.
 Generate one [here](http://twitchapps.com/tmi/).
 - **channels**: A list of channels to connect to.
 - **log**: The name of the log file you want TwircBot to write to.
 - **time_format**: TwircBot time stamps every line of chat it records.
 The format for the time stamp is specified as in the ``strftime()`` method in Python's ``datetime`` module.
 You can read about the formatting [here](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).
-Note that if your formatting string
+Note that if your formatting string has space in it you'll have to enclose the whole thing in *single* quotes.

 ####Dev options
 There are three options users will not need to touch: